This story has Australian spelling and colloquialisms.

 With all of my willpower I radiate weak esse into the clusters.
 The particles don’t brighten and multiply as much as I’d hoped and the energy they release is mild and barely invigorating.
 Even getting into a flow of inhaling and exhaling living energy takes more effort than usual.

 The harmful toxins take time to vanish but finally the air fills with nourishing clouds that I breathe in through my breath and my pores.
-The urge to radiate comes on fast.
+The itching finally subsides and the urge to radiate comes on fast.
 On one long breath I slowly exhale faint misty vapours from every cell in my body stopping only to smile at the spot where Claire no longer stands praising my progress.
 Living colours drift out to float in front of me like bits of escaped rainbow.
 Encouraged, I breathe out more esse until I hear twigs snap in the forest.
 My heart skips a beat and I freeze.

 An airy whistle on a gust of cool air brings a woody-earthy scent.
 Nearby, leaves rustle.
 I draw in a breath to dim my aura and check the shadows between the trees, expecting Mum to appear furiously threatening to ground me for life.
 She doesn’t.
 My shoes lie out of reach.
 If I stretch my hand I could reach my hat.
 Covering my head and toes to switch off my aura is probably a smart move but I'm airbrushing better than ever.
 Starting again will waste time.
 I sigh.
 I’m tired of worrying about getting caught and it’s probably nothing to worry about.
 Letting my colours out again, I breathe more esse into my energy veins only sense a dark, flat energy.